sahil-kumar-yadav/React-Interview-question/README.md

 ### 80. **How do you handle component state with multiple fields?**
    You can manage component state with multiple fields using an object to group related fields together, or by using multiple `useState` calls.
 It's also common to use libraries like Formik or React Hook Form for more complex forms.

-Certainly!
-Here are some popular and frequently asked questions about React performance and comparisons with other frameworks and libraries:

 ### React Performance Questions